 The action of Wigtown Ploughman takes place in The Machars, near Kirkcowan and Wigtown, one bay east of Stranraer, the ferry destination with which most Ulster people are familiar.
 The area is known as “Little Ireland” and it is no surprise given the time immemorial migrations back and forth across the twenty-mile water.

-Dusty Bluebells is set primarily in the community surrounding the Brown’s Irish Linen Factory in Larne, an area settled in the late 1800s by workers from the countryside around Ballymena and Ballymoney — hence its old moniker, “Little Ballymena.”
-The Scots dialect found there is as broad as any in Scotland.
+Dusty Bluebells is set primarily in the community surrounding the Brown’s Irish Linen Factory in Larne, an area settled in the late 1800s by workers from the countryside around Ballymena, hence its old moniker, “Little Ballymena.”
+The Scots dialect found there was until recently as broad as any in Scotland.

 “Little Ireland” and “Little Scotland” might be appropriate monikers for the regions of the respective novels.